 • Improve oracy and unlock language skills.

-• Work collaboratively, building on teamwork and communication skills.
+• Work collaboratively, building on communication and team working skills.

-• Develop confidence and experience pride through showcasing their work at the end of the day.
+• Develop confidence and experience pride through showcasing their work.

 How much does it cost?